 Information on Sinuses and Sinusitis

-According to the American Academy of Otolaryngology – Head and Neck Surgery (AAO-HNS), nearly 15 percent of adults in the United States.
+According to the American Academy of Otolaryngology – Head and Neck Surgery (AAO-HNS), sinus problems affect nearly 15 percent of adults in the United States.
 Sinusitis accounts for over 10 percent of all primary care antibiotic-related visits, and for more antibiotic prescriptions than nearly any other diagnosis.

 A Look Into the Sinuses